tom-mi/iBrew/README.md

   ✓ iKettle 2.0   ✕ SmarterCoffee

-  The payload is generated everytime the kettle stops boiling.
-The actioncounter increases with every boil Formula temperature is above 0 then it was boilded with formula temperature enabled.
+  The payload is generated everytime the kettle stops heating.
+The actioncounter increases with every heating?
+  Formula temperature is above 0 then it was heated with formula temperature enabled.
 There seems to be some packed time available.

   Payload maximum is 8.
 So if 8 check again, if there is more history